Assisted Living

 A residential living setting for elderly or senior adults that may or may not provide hospitality or supportive services.
 Under this living arrangement, the senior adult leads an independent lifestyle that requires minimal or no extra assistance.
 Generally referred to as elderly housing in the government subsidized environment, independent living also includes rental or market rate apartments or cottages where residents usually have complete choice in whether to participate in a facility’s services or programs.
 See Senior Apartment.

-If your loved one suffers from Alzheimer’s or another memory disorder, these facilities are the best option.
-Memory care facilities provide a safe and secure location and may operate on their own, as part of an assisted living community, or as part of a continuing care retirement community.
+If your loved one suffers from Alzheimer’s or another memory disorder, these communities are the best option.
+Memory care communities provide a safe and secure location and may operate on their own, as part of an assisted living community, or as part of a continuing care retirement community.

 Nursing Homes